Grieveren/life-coach-website/README.md

 ✅ **Completed**:
 - Contact form with validation and email integration
 - Footer with additional information and links
+- Error handling and loading states with ErrorBoundary component

 🚧 **In Progress**:
-- Error handling and loading states
 - Mobile optimization enhancements

 📋 **Planned**: